 Daily Mass is offered Monday – Friday at 7:30 a.m. in the Fr.
 Edward F. Salmon, S.J.
-Chapel and is open to the entire McQuaid Jesuit Community.
-There also are Masses during the Flex period for individual classes and holy days of obligation.
+Chapel and is open to all members of the community.
+In addition, Mass is offered during each Holy Day of obligation.